 The acceptance of the common portions

-We wish to point out that the Regulation respecting the guarantee plan for new residential buildings does not make it compulsory for the contractor to supply, for the purpose of the pre-acceptance inspection, the “as built” plans and specifications of the building.
+We wish to point out that the Regulation respecting the guarantee plan for new residential buildings does not make it mandatory for the contractor to supply, for the purpose of the pre-acceptance inspection, the “as built” plans and specifications of the building.
 Accordingly, during the pre-acceptance inspection, it will be difficult for the construction professional to make its determinations with a high degree of certainty.
-For example, how can he state that the construction of the common portions is in compliance, if he does not have on hand the plans and specifications of the building “as built”?
-In such cases, the inspection will not be complete and the professional will not be able to guarantee the absolute integrity of the building.
+However, article 1106.1 of the Civil Code of Quebec, as amended by Bill 16, requires the developer to provide the syndicate, within 30 days after the special meeting, with the plans and specifications relating to the immovable that are available.
+Without such plans, it can be difficult for a building professional to accurately decide on the condition of the building when conducting this pre-acceptance inspection.
+For example, how could he say that the construction of the common portions is compliant, if he does not have the plans and specifications of the building as built?
+In such a case, the inspection would not be complete.
+The professional mandated to do so could not therefore guarantee the absolute integrity of the inspected building.

 WHAT YOU SHOULD KNOW!
 The protection offered by the Guarantee plan for new residential buildings insures the completion of the work related to the common portions, under reserve that any defect be denounced by a construction professional in a written document, at the time of the acceptance of the common portions.
 The necessary steps to make a claim under this guarantee must be carried out by the syndicate of co-owners.